openmeteo/pthelma/doc/timeseries.rst

 Writes may or may not include the BOM, according OS.
 (Usually Windows software attaches the BOM at the beginning of the file).

-If header is omited (not a Version=2 is included), then read_file method will try to read the file as raw data file by trying to parse dates, values, flags from the begining.
-If a Version=2 string is included then the head is parsed as a meta section and a blank line as separator between head and data is expected.

 Parameter names are case insensitive.
 There may be white space on either side of the equal sign, which is ignored.
 Trailing white space on the line is also ignored.
 A second equal sign is considered to be part of the value.
 The value cannot contain a newline, but there is a way to have multi-lined parameters explained in the Comment parameter below.
 All parameters except Version are optional: either the value can be blank or the entire ``Parameter=Value`` can be missing; the only exception is the Comment parameter.

 The parameters available are:

 **Version**
-    This must have the value 2 and must be the first parameter in the file.
-It is the only mandatory parameter; all the other are optional.
+    For version 2 files, this must have the value 2 and must be the first parameter in the file.
+Version 3 files do not have this parameter.
+In addition, in Version 3 files, unrecognized parameters are ignored; in Version 2 an error may be raised by software reading them.

+    All other parameters are optional.
+However, in Version 3, at least one parameter must be present.

+    (Version 1 files, which did not have a header section, are obsolete.)

 **Unit**
     A symbol for the measurement unit, like ``°C`` or ``mm``.